MichalTarasiuk/recruitment/task_2/README.md

 ### Infinite rerenders after invoke startCounter

-Hook `useEffect` executes after painting, which is caused by rerender (unless in `useLayoutEffect` we call `setState` which causes rerender in which case painting is postponed and `useEffect` is moved)
+Hook `useEffect` executes after painting, which is caused by rerender (unless in `useLayoutEffect` we call `setState` which causes rerender which causes that painting is postponed and `useEffect` is moved)

 The function `startCounter` causes a rerender, which results in the call to `useEffect`.
 In our case, the logic of `useEffect` is the next increment of the counter.
 As a result, we receive a lot of rerenders.